rdeepak2002/reddit-place-script-2022/README.md

 -   Use `.png` if you wish to make use of transparency or non rectangular images
 -   If you use 2 factor authentication (2FA) in your account, then change `password` to `password:XXXXXX` where `XXXXXX` is your 2FA code.
+-   If you do use a personal proxy (A proxy for that worker only), you need put some proxies for random selection else things that are not worker related will be set to have no proxy at all

 ## Run the Script